Yu295/MTRX2700_Major/README.md

 ```matlab
 sendSerial.m
 ```
-This function is used to send information to the serial port, which is the most important portion in the interaction of the two programmes.
-Since the serial function in the C portion requires the string to end with a NULL character, the string being transmitted must end with a NULL in MATLAB.
+This function is used to send information to the serial port, which is the most important function in the interaction of the two programmes.

  ```matlab
  readSerial.m
  ```
- After stopping the user, the panning of the servo will be triggered, afterwards, the readings of the distance, elevation and azimuth will come through serial to MATLAB.
+ After stopping the user, the ```c panServo``` will be triggered, afterwards, the readings of the distance, elevation and azimuth will come through to MATLAB.
 This function also stores the data into a matrix for the mapping later on.

  ```matlab
  readMagnet.m